gbinside/code_tests/03-BBB.md

 This problem was asked by Google.

 Implement a file syncing algorithm for two computers over a low-bandwidth network.
 What if we know the files in the two computers are mostly the same?

+## 485

+This problem was asked by Amazon.

+Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

+For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".